 National Women Build Week

-National Women Build Week is held the week leading up to Mother’s Day in 300 communities.
+National Women Build Week is held the week leading up to Mother’s Day with Lowe’s generously donating nearly $2 million dollars and volunteer support.
 Hosting the event during this week reinforces the message that every woman can make a difference through learning and using construction skills.
-More than 80,000 women from all 50 states have volunteered at the eight previous National Women Build Week events.
+More than 98,000 women from all 50 states have volunteered at the nine previous National Women Build Week events.

 Women Build in the news